vijaypatilarena/aimlsa/README.md

 <<<<<<< HEAD
 # AIMLSA

 AIMLSA is a polished, association website build on to of a template for NextJS.
+Artificial Intelligence & Machine Learning Students Association

 =======
 # aimlsa